 Things have changed in the ELCA.

 The way the ELCA operates in relation to congregations has gradually shifted.
-This has happened through changes in ELCA governing documents and the way those changes have been applied.
+This has happened through changes in the ELCA governing documents and the way those changes have been applied.

 The way the ELCA operates in relation to congregations has gradually shifted.
-This has happened through changes in ELCA governing documents and the way those changes have been applied.
+This has happened through changes in the ELCA governing documents and the way those changes have been applied.

 WHY DOES THIS MATTER?